copious-world/message-relay-services/README.md

 ####Clients

 * **MessageRelayer**
-* **PathHandlers** (from within ServeMessageRelay through MessageRelayer)
+* **PathHandler** (from within ServeMessageRelay through MessageRelayer)
 * **MultiRelayClient**

 ####Messages

 All messages are **JSON** objects.
 The JSON objects will have the structure required by the endpoint that consumes them.
 For the sake of passing the JSON objects through the servers, some particular field will be required.
 Application code must put in one or two fields with specific values.
+Some of the class methods will help in adding these fields.

 * **\_m\_path** identifies the path for the message.
 The path tag can be defined by the application.
 * **\_tx\_op** identifies an operation that specifies a limited set of operations identified by a single character.
 Among these are 'S','G','D' for Set, Get, and Delete
 * **\_ps\_op** identifies a **pub/sub** operation.
 * **topic** identifies a **pub/sub** topic.

-Messages that are sent (as opposed to published) expect return values.
-Internally, the JSON object will be articulated with a helper field **\_response\_id**.
+* **\_response\_id** is a field that the MessageRelayer adds to a message object in order to identify responses with message that were sent.
+Applications should not add this field to the top layer of their application messages.

 These are the only fields reserved by this package.